This is a Sacred Space!

 You'll see a little ledge, if you're feeling like a dare devil you can go for a stroll!

 Once you get to the top, You can run and crawl up the ledge to get inside the actual little Birthing Cave.
-You'll notice lots of sage and frankincense smudging has happened in this little hole.
+You'll notice lots of sage and frankincense smudging has happened in this little hole for sacred rituals.
 It is an incredible experience to be inside of the rock wall and look out on the view.
 You feel so small, yet so big.
 The picture shown here was taken by Ignacio while he sat inside The Birthing Cave and I stood on the little ledge below.

 Hopefully you can experience The Birthing Cave without any hassle of getting there.
 We ended up parking in the wrong area, hiking the wrong trail, cutting through the cacti filled forest and somehow making it there.
 On the way back we took the normal path, SO MUCH EASIER!
 Pictures cannot describe this place, you really must go.